Open-Source-Armada/OSA-Tiisin-Mk1/README.md

 148 m/s max speed dry, wet speed will vary.

-T2 maneuver thrusterswith no trails, 4 triangle thrusters at the front have shrouds to reduce trail visability.
+T2 maneuver thrusters with no trails, 4 triangle thrusters at the front have shrouds to reduce trail visibility.

 805881.188 kg kg in weight.